0xsuk/githabit/README.md

 You should now be able to see Login screen at https://${username}.github.io/githabit

+### optional: Add githabit to home screen
+Open browser in your smartphone, and add https://..../githabit to your home screen.
+It works as it was native mobile app.

 ## Usage
 - Type password you set in the spreadsheet in order to login.
 - Click Yay to mark habit as done